nfsi-canada/OBStools/docs/atacr.rst

       --pre-filt PRE_FILT   Specify four comma-separated corner frequencies (float, in Hz) for deconvolution pre-filter.
 [Default 0.001,0.005,45.,50.]
+      --window WINDOW       Specify window length in seconds.
+Default value is highly recommended.
+Program may not be stable for large deviations from default value.
+[Default 7200.
+                            (or 2 hours)]

     Event Settings:
       Settings associated with refining the events to include in matching